AElfProject/AElf/docs-sphinx/reference/acs/acs10.md

 }
 ```

-The implementation of GetUndistributdividendeds is the same as described in the previous section, and it returns the balance:
+The implementation of ``GetUndistributedDividends`` is the same as described in the previous section, and it returns the balance:

 ```c#
 public override Dividends GetUndistributedDividends(Empty input)